framer/motion/api/framer-motion.api.md

 // Warning: (ae-forgotten-export) The symbol "MotionContextProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "MotionContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export const MotionContext: React.Context<MotionContextProps>;

 // Warning: (ae-internal-missing-underscore) The name "MotionPluginContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export const MotionPluginContext: React.Context<MotionPlugins>;

 // Warning: (ae-forgotten-export) The symbol "MotionPluginProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "MotionPlugins" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "MotionPlugins" because one of its declarations is marked as @internal
 //
 // @internal (undocumented)
 export function MotionPlugins({ children, ...props }: MotionPluginProps): JSX.Element;

-// @internal (undocumented)
+// @public (undocumented)
 export interface MotionPlugins {
     // (undocumented)
     transformPagePoint: (point: Point) => Point;